 Thanks for taking the time to tell us about your career and current interests, Piotr!

-If you’d like to check out more of our LLI spotlights, you can read our first, second, and third instalments of the series.
+If you’d like to check out more of our LLI spotlights, you can find them here.
 Stay tuned for more upcoming LLI team members to be featured.